 There are some places in the world where everyday expenses are sky high, such as Iceland.
 When you’re visiting there, you’re constantly looking for ways to save money while still enjoying yourself.
 Other places in the world are very affordable, and you’re able to treat yourself to some luxuries without breaking the bank.
 Thailand is one of those places.

-My friend Samantha and I are on a girls’ trip to Bangkok, and we decided today would be a day of decadence.
+During a girls’ trip to Bangkok, my friend Samantha and I planned a day of decadence.
 After stuffing ourselves at the lavish Century Park Hotel breakfast buffet, which was included in the price of our room, we headed to Siladon Spa for a four-hour massage.
-This is something I would never do at home, because I really can’t relax knowing I’ve spent so much money on something so decadent.
+This is something I would never do at home, because I really can’t relax knowing I’ve spent so much money on something so indulgent.
 But a four-hour massage in Bangkok?
 Just $58.
 For four hours!

 We chose the Siladon Voyage Package, which included a foot massage, body scrub, aroma oil massage, and herbal ball compress, which was ฿4000 (Thai baht) per person or roughly $116 USD.
 The spa was running a buy one, get one free special, though, which made it half price for each of us.
 It also included a lovely little tea break in the middle.

 I had no idea what an herbal ball compress treatment (luk pra kob) was, but it turned out to be my favorite part of the session.
 Ginger, turmeric, lemongrass, and other herbs are wrapped in muslin and steamed, then the hot compress is rolled on your body in small, circular movements.
 The practice began in Thailand 5,000 years ago, and they definitely know what they’re doing.